TheNexusAvenger/Nexus-LU-Launcher/README.md

 * Enable advanced, configurable patches, such as modifying the client database.

 # Building
-Nexus Lego Universe Launcher requires .NET 5.0 to be installed since it allows packaging as single files without the requirement of decompressing files.
+Nexus LEGO Universe Launcher requires .NET 5.0 to be installed since it allows packaging as single files without the requirement of decompressing files.
 After cloning the repository **with the submodules**, building can be done with the `dotnet build`: